-The study was aimed at finding out the factors affecting academic performance of learners with mental deficit in regular schools.
+The study was aimed at finding out the factors affecting academic performance of learners with mental deficit in regular schools within Mathira East zone, Mathira East District Kenya.
 The researcher used questionnaires to the sampled teachers.
 The questionnaires were designed to gather appropriate data on factors affecting academic performance of learners with mental retardation in regular schools.